smartcar/javascript-sdk/README.md

 https://javascript-sdk.smartcar.com/redirect-<VERSION>?app_origin=<Your Application's Origin>
 ```

 The `app_origin` should be the location of where your website is located.
-The origin consists of just the protocol and hostname of your site without the resource path.
+The origin consists of just the protocol and host of your site without the resource path.
 Some example origins:

 #### Valid:
 + `https://example.com`